Jooyoung01/jooyoung01.github.io/_news/announcement_2.md

 related_posts: false
 ---

-"Starting from May 2023, I'll be working as a Research Assistant at **the Keck School of Medicine of USC**!🐥 I'll be participating in research about Object Detection and Classification for Smart City under the Department of Population and Public Health Sciences.
+"Starting from May 2023, I'll be working as a Research Assistant at [USC Keck School of Medicine](https://keck.usc.edu/)!🐥 I'll be participating in research about Object Detection and Classification for Smart City under the Department of Population and Public Health Sciences.
 My primary focus will be on developing **deep learning models for detecting and counting trucks** using computer vision!"